AlexanderMattheis/bitcorn-client-v1-DEPRECATED/README.md

 # BITCORN
 This repository contains a website I've formerly created to test out the Ember Framework and modern webpage implementations.
-It includes a full implemented pagination and a search bar which can be used to find tagged objects on my website.
-The idea is to create a platform for interactive, free video-tutorials.
+The idea now is to create a platform for interactive, free video-tutorials.

 On that website you can also download creations like vector-graphics, fonts and textures.
 Everything is free, so you have not to pay any licence fees.